HappyHackingOrange/Wildlife-Behavior-Classification/README.md

 # Wildlife-Behavior-Classification
-Development and application of data science and machine learning in carnivore behavior studies
+Development and application of statistical and machine learning techniques in carnivore behavior studies

 ## Abstract

 TODO: Write an abstract about this project
+This is demonstration of sophisticated statistical and machine learning techniques in analysis of carnivore movement and accelometer data.
+GPS transmitters were used for estimating carnivores' locations and dual-axial accelerometers used for measuring 2-dimensional accelerations of carnivores' motion.
+Machine learning and other advanced statistical methods bridge conceptual models to data, providing insights into ecological and physiological mechanisms underlying carnivore behavior and movements.
+This research project experimented the appplications of hidden Markov models, support vector machine, clustering techniques, a local convex hull method, and more, in the inference of animal behavior from movement data.

 ## Author